mdp-toolkit/mdp-docs/source/tutorial/classifiers.rst

 New nodes should inherit from ``ClassifierNode`` and implement the ``_label`` and ``_prob`` methods.
 The public ``rank`` method will be created automatically from ``prob``.

+As mentioned earlier it is possible to perform the classification in via the ``execute`` method of a classifier node.
+Every classifier node has an ``execute_method`` attribite which can be set to the string values ``"label"``, ``"rank"``, or ``"prob"``.
+The ``execute`` method of the node will then automatically call the indicated classification method and return the result.
+This is especially useful when the classification node is the last node in a flow, because then the normal flow execution can be used to get the classification results.
+An example application is given in the MNSIT handwritten digits classification example.

+The ``execute_method`` attribute can be also set when the node is created via the ``execute_method`` argument of the ``__init__`` method.